Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

     ...
   </data_provider>
 ```
-See the configuration details in `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml`.
+See the configuration details in the [provided template](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml)
 The same settings will apply to both connections: "request/response" and "asynchronous".
 The above example can be easily extended to the new configuration.
 There are only two differences: